-Visual - intrusion should be minimised, including the effect on the setting of settlements, key features in the landscape, or the significance of heritage assets.
+Visual - intrusion should be minimised, including the effect on the setting of settlements, key features in the landscape, or heritage assets.
 The cumulative impact of developments will be considered, including any ancillary or minor development that may occur as a result of the main proposal.